Capital Gains Tax calculation for selling a UK buy-to-let property in 2026

 Transfer between spouses

-Transfers between spouses or civil partners are CGT-exempt.
-If one spouse is a basic-rate taxpayer and the other is a higher-rate taxpayer, transferring the property (or share) before sale can move the gain into the lower tax band.
+Transfers between spouses or civil partners living together are made on a no-gain-no-loss basis (effectively CGT-exempt).
+If one spouse is a basic-rate taxpayer and the other is a higher-rate taxpayer, transferring the property (or a share) before sale can move part of the gain into the lower 18% band.
+Following the Spring Budget 2023 reforms, separating spouses also get up to three tax years from the end of the year of separation to transfer the property between them on a no-gain-no-loss basis.
 Time this carefully and seek tax advice.

 Brought-forward losses